ARMmbed/mbed-os-example-client/README.md

 ## mbed Build instructions

 ### Building
-This example uses Certificate mode.
+This example uses the Certificate mode.

 #### Setting socket type

 You can also connect in different socket mode.
-By changing SOCKET_MODE between M2MInterface::UDP or M2MInterface::TCP you can select binding mode for socket.
-Below instructions remain same irrespective of the socket mode you choose.
+To select the binding mode for the socket, change `SOCKET_MODE` between `M2MInterface::UDP` and `M2MInterface::TCP`.
+The instructions further in this document remain same irrespective of the socket mode you select.

 #### General

 1. Connect the FRDM-K64F board to the computer with the micro-USB cable.
 Make sure that you are using the micro-USB port labeled **OpenSDA**.
 2. Install yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
 3. Install the necessary toolchains (`arm-none-eabi-gcc`).
 Refer to the yotta installation instructions (in step 3) to learn how to install the toolchains.
-4. In the command prompt, go to **mbed-client-examples** directory.
+4. In the command prompt, go to the **mbed-client-examples** directory.
-5. Select and set certificate as instructed [below](#setting-certificate-for-the-application).
+5. Select and set the certificate as instructed [below](#setting-certificate-for-the-application).
 6. Set up the target device, `yotta target frdm-k64f-gcc`.
 7. In the command prompt, type `yotta build`.
 The binary file `mbed-client-examples.bin` will be created in the `/build/frdm-k64f-gcc/source/` folder.

 #### Setting Certificate for the application

 1. Go to  [mbed Device Connector website](https://connector.mbed.com).
 2. Navigate to **Security credentials** under **My devices**.
 3. Click **GET MY DEVICE SECURITY CREDENTIALS**.
 You will get the needed certificate information as well as the endpoint name and domain.